-In Community Networks, the profit can only be made by services and not by the infrastructure itself, because the infrastructure is neutral, free, and open (traditional Internet Service Providers, ISPs, base their business on the control of the infrastructure).
-Community Networks, everybody keeps the ownership of what he/she has contributed.
+In Community Networks, profit can only be made by offering services and not simply by supplying the infrastructure, because the infrastructure is neutral, free, and open (traditional Internet Service Providers base their business on the control of the infrastructure).
+In Community Networks, everybody keeps the ownership of what he/she has contributed.

 Community Networks may also be called "Free Networks" or even "Network Commons" [FNF].
-The majority of Community Networks accomplishes the definition of Free Network, included in the next subsection.
+The majority of Community Networks comply with the definition of Free Network, included in the next subsection.

-2.1.1.
+4.1.1.
 Free Networks

-A definition of Free Network (which may be the same as Community Network) is proposed by the Free Network Foundation (see http://thefnf.org) as:
+A definition of Free Network (which may be the same as Community Network) is proposed by the Free Network Foundation (see https://thefnf.org) as: